It all starts here.

 North Central Association of Colleges and Schools grants 10-year accreditation.

 Physical Activities Center (PAC) opens, providing instructional space for physical education and recreation programs as well as offices for the Athletic Department and Kinesiology and Sport Department.
 Included in the building are three regulation basketball courts, aquatics area with swimming pool, specialized physical education and service facilities, classrooms, locker rooms and team rooms and multi-purpose activity areas.
 The University will begin plans to renovate the facility in 2015.

 USI creates a radio station, WSWI/The Edge, a gift from South Central Broadcasting.
-The radio station still broadcasts today at 820 AM, 90.7 FM and HD2.
+The radio station still broadcasts today at 820 AM and 95.7 FM.
 The station provides hands-on experience for students majoring or minoring in radio and television.

 University Home, the residence for the first family, is built on property adjacent to campus, as a gift from the University Foundation.

 Indiana Commission for Higher Education supports separate state university status.